The Ultimate List of Must Haves For Your Baby Registry

 They make a ton of different covers for them to match your taste!

 Muslin blankets are so soft and light weight!
 Aden + Anais blankets come in so many designs and colors and they are the perfect size for swaddling.
+Both of my kids are sweaty sleepers and we still use them as a light weight blanket.

 You may have heard of a Bumbo seat, but this Mamas and Papas chair really steps up the game!
 It comes with a tray and removable activity center as well.

-It’s also a great item to bring to family or friend’s homes (if anyone actually wants to put the baby down!)
+It’s also a great item to bring to family or friend’s homes if anyone actually wants to put the baby down!

 A high chair won’t be used for a while either, but it’s another expensive item that will be used eventually!